cys27/cys27/README.md

 <img src="https://komarev.com/ghpvc/?username=qxcys&color=red">   <img src="https://www.codewars.com/users/cys27/badges/small">
 - ⚡ I'm 18 years old and I have been interested in software development (etc..) since I was 11.
+- 🔭 I'm currently interested in number theory and linear algebra.
+And I develop programs related to these.
 - 👨‍💻 I do not working for any company or organisation.
 I develop whatever I want.
-- 🔭 I'm currently developing cyber security tools.
-- 💬 Also ask me about Frontend and Backend techs
+- 💬 Also ask me about Frontend and Backend techs.

 ---
 ### You can find Languages and Tools in this account and much more!